speedingplanet/graphql-server-class/README.md

-# Apollo Server
+# GraphQL Server using Apollo Server

-These are the class files for the Apollo Server class.
+These are the class files for the GraphQL Server using Apollo Server class

 ## Setup